-(3 credit hours) Topics covered include BI tools and data analytics, with emphasis on predictive analytics focused on information and knowledge pertaining to customers, competitors, internal operations, and external variables, all for the purpose of making better strategic business decisions.
+(3 credit hours) This course covers a variety of data driven decision making topics for the purpose of making better strategic business decisions.
+Topics include BI tools and data analytics, with emphasis on predictive analytics focused on information and knowledge pertaining to customers, competitors, internal operations, and external variables.